SAP/openui5-docs/docs/What's_New_in_OpenUI5_1.87_e315108.md

 |
 |`**sap.m.Dialog**`

 You can now drag and resize the dialog using the keyboard.
 To enable this behavior, you have to set the `draggable` and/or `resizable` properties to `true`.
-While the keyboard focus is located on the title bar, the dialog can then be moved with the *Arrow* keys and resized with * Shift Arrow * keys.
+While the keyboard focus is located on the title bar, the dialog can then be moved with the [Arrow\] keys and resized with  [Shift\] + [Arrow\]  keys.
 For more information, see the [Sample](https://openui5.hana.ondemand.com/#/entity/sap.m.Dialog/sample/sap.m.sample.Dialog).

 |
 |**`sap.m.Image`**